-John Mueller, a Webmaster Trends Analyst at Google, confirmed this week in a Google Hangout that when redirecting content to new URLs you should upload a copy of the old sitemap so that Google can pick up on the redirects faster.
+John Mueller, a Webmaster Trends Analyst at Google, confirmed in a Google Hangout that when redirecting content to new URLs, you should upload a copy of the old sitemap so that Google can pick up on the redirects faster.

 Furthermore, Mueller said that you should only keep the old sitemap in place for a maximum of 6 months.

-This advice is likely to prove useful after migration to a new domain, migration to HTTPS, or after a website re-design that causes the URL structure to change.
+This advice will likely prove helpful after migration to a new domain, migration to HTTPS, or after a website re-design that causes the URL structure to change.

-While it is recommended to try and keep the same URL structure, to avoid the need for 301 redirects, it is not always possible.
+While trying and keeping the same URL structure is recommended to avoid the need for 301 redirects, it is not always possible.

-Furthermore, when most webmasters make changes to their website structure, the sitemap is updated with the new URLs.
+Furthermore, when most webmasters change their website structure, the sitemap is updated with the new URLs.
 It can, therefore, take a very long time for the old URLs to be re-crawled and for Google to recognize that there is a redirect in place.

-The solution is to upload a copy of the old sitemap to webmaster tools along with the new version.
-This will expedite Google finding the redirects, indexing the new pages, as well as removing the old pages from the SERPs in the process.
+The solution is to upload a copy of the old sitemap to webmaster tools and the new version.
+This will expedite Google finding the redirects, indexing the new pages, and removing the old ones from the SERPs.

-This tactic of uploading the old sitemap is well regarded as best practice when it comes to migrating URL structures.
-In the Hangout, John Mueller stressed that you should not leave the old sitemap file there forever.
+This tactic of uploading the old sitemap is the best practice for migrating URL structures.
+In the Hangout, John Mueller stressed that you should not leave the old sitemap file forever.
 He recommended that you should remove the old sitemap from Google after just six months.

 We have transcribed the relevant part of the Google Hangout (time 32:05) below: